undefinedDarkness/undefineddarkness.github.io/README.md

 👋 Hello!
 This is the repo for my [site](https://undefineddarkness.github.io/) and some of the tools used to make it.

-Ngl, I mostly make the site as a fun programming challenge so there isnt much of a actual content
+Not gonna lie, I mostly make the site as a fun programming challenge so there is not much of a actual content

 ## Pond & Toad
 Both toad and pond are written in bash and should be fairly simple to modify.